 Share this page with your neighborhood to help us get the word out!
 You can also download and share the demonstration project flyer.

 The City is closely monitoring public health guidelines related to COVID-19 and social distancing measures, prioritizing safety above all.
-It has not yet been determined if community volunteers will be able to help with the installation of Phase 1 and/or Phase 2.
+It has not yet been determined if community volunteers will be able to help with the installation of Phase 2.
 This website and the project mailing list will be updated if it is determined to be safe.
 For now, you can submit your comments directly and sign up for the project mailing list.